Btslade/video-game-app-api/README.md

 * Search and filter video games based on tags and consoles

 ## Deployment (local)
-The deployment process is described in the `docker-compose.yml` file.
+The local deployment process is outlined in the [`docker-compose.yml`](docker-compose.yml) file.
 The key elements to be aware of are the containers and the volumes used in the setup.

 ### Containers